gershnik/Translit/README.md

 You can also see the exact command for your installation in `About Translit` menu with a translit mode selected.

 Just like with installation, you will be prompted for a logoff at the end.
-This, unfortunately, is also necesary due to Apple's bugs.
+This, unfortunately, is also necessary due to Apple's bugs.

 ## Mappings